ray-project/ray/doc/source/ray-core/scheduling/resources.rst

   which can include Python packages, local files, environment variables, and more---see :ref:`Runtime Environments <runtime-environments>` for details.

 .. note::
-  For any unit resource (Resources assigned by scheduler using ids such as GPU, TPU, Neuron Core) requirement greater than 1, it needs to be a whole number (e.g. ``num_gpus=1.5`` is invalid).
+  Unit resource requirements that are greater than 1, it needs to be a whole number (e.g. ``num_gpus=1.5`` is invalid).